C.J. Abrams Player Props: Nationals vs. Phillies

-The Washington Nationals, including C.J.
-Abrams and his .486 slugging percentage over his past 10 games, take on starter Zack Wheeler and the Philadelphia Phillies at Nationals Park, Friday at 7:05 PM ET.
+C.J.
+Abrams -- with a slugging percentage of .486 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Matt Strahm on the hill, on June 3 at 4:05 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Dodgers.
+In his most recent game, he went 1-for-4 with a double against the Phillies.

 C.J.
 Abrams Game Info & Props vs. the Phillies